-- · act with integrity, including being honest and candid while still maintaining the confidentiality of the Company's information where required or when in the Company's interests; - observe all applicable governmental laws, rules and regulations; - · comply with the requirements of applicable accounting and auditing standards, as well as Company policies, in order to maintain a high standard of accuracy and completeness in the Company's financial records and other business-related information and data;
+- act with integrity, including being honest and candid while still maintaining the confidentiality of the Company's information where required or when in the Company's interests; - observe all applicable governmental laws, rules and regulations; - · comply with the requirements of applicable accounting and auditing standards, as well as Company policies, in order to maintain a high standard of accuracy and completeness in the Company's financial records and other business-related information and data;

-- adhere to a high standard of business ethics and not seek competitive advantage through unlawful or unethical business practices; - deal fairly with the Company's customers, suppliers, competitors and employees; - refrain from taking advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice; - protect the assets of the Company and ensure their proper use; - Until the earliest of (i) the Company's initial business combination (as such is defined in the Company's initial registration statement filed with the SEC), (ii) liquidation, or (iii) such time as such person ceases to be an officer or director of the Company, to first present to the Company for its consideration, prior to presentation to any other entity, any business opportunity suitable for the Company, subject to the Company's memorandum and articles of association in effect from time to time and to any other fiduciary or contractual obligations such officer may have; and - Avoid conflicts of interest, wherever possible, except as may be allowed under guidelines or resolutions approved by the Board (or the appropriate committee of the Board) or as disclosed in the Company's public filings with the SEC.
+- · adhere to a high standard of business ethics and not seek competitive advantage through unlawful or unethical business practices; - deal fairly with the Company's customers, suppliers, competitors and employees; - refrain from taking advantage of anyone through manipulation, concealment, abuse of privileged information, misrepresentation of material facts or any other unfair-dealing practice; - protect the assets of the Company and ensure their proper use; - · Until the earliest of (i) the Company's initial business combination (as such is defined in the Company's initial registration statement filed with the SEC), (ii) liquidation, or (iii) such time as such person ceases to be an officer or director of the Company, to first present to the Company for its consideration, prior to presentation to any other entity, any business opportunity suitable for the Company and presented to such person solely in his or her capacity as an officer or director of the Company, subject to any other fiduciary or contractual obligations such officer may have; and - Avoid conflicts of interest, wherever possible, except as may be allowed under guidelines or resolutions approved by the Board (or the appropriate committee of the Board) or as disclosed in the Company's public filings with the SEC.
 Anything that would be a conflict for a person subject to this Code also will be a conflict for a member of his or her immediate family or any other close relative.
-Examples of conflict of interest situations include, but are not limited to, the following: - · any significant ownership interest in any supplier or customer; - \cdot any consulting or employment relationship with any supplier or customer; - the receipt of any money, non-nominal gifts or excessive entertainment from any entity with which the Company has current or prospective business dealings;
+Examples of conflict of interest situations include, but are not limited to, the following: - · any significant ownership interest in any supplier or customer; - · any consulting or employment relationship with any supplier or customer; - the receipt of any money, non-nominal gifts or excessive entertainment from any entity with which the Company has current or prospective business dealings;